raspberrypilearning/cd-intermediate-html-css-sushi/en/step_11.md

 --- hint ---

-To animate something, you add the three `animation` properties to the style rules of it as you've done above, making sure the `animation-name` matches the name of the animation you wish to use.
+To animate something, you add the three `animation` properties to its style rules as you've done above, making sure the `animation-name` matches the name of the animation you wish to use.

 --- /hint ---